AALT-Framework/aalt-framework.github.io/docs/tools/aatk.md

 To use AATK in your Android project, follow these steps:

-1. Add it in your root build.gradle at the end of repositories.
+1. Add it in the settings.gradle at the end of repositories.
 ```groovy
 allprojects {
   repositories {